 In Pushing Ice, many of the other inmates of the Spican's "zoo" have access to femtotechnology, again far in advance of the nanotechnology humans wield and correspondingly more dangerous when replicators run out of control. in something of a twist, it is suggested that much of the alien femtotech was in fact human in origin... thanks to time dilation humanity progressed significantly whilst the crew of the Rockhopper were in transit to the Spican structure.

-Century Rain Earth was abandoned after nanomachines that are suppose to fix global warming start to eat everything to fuel themselves.
-The Slashers, who are a splinter human group, don't care if nanomachines caused problem in the past and continue to use them, have them present in their blood.
+Century Rain Earth was abandoned after nanomachines that were supposed to fix global warming start to eat everything to fuel themselves.
+The Slashers, who are a splinter human group, don't care if nanomachines caused problem in the past and continue to use them, and have them present in their blood.

 In Bloom by Wil McCarthy, nanomachines have run amok and eaten the entire biosphere of Earth, plus spread out into nearby space.
 Human refugees survived by colonizing the outer solar system, including Jupiter's moon Ganymede.
 The novel's plot follows the first mission sent back sunward to find out what's left.

-In the opening of John Ringo's Council Wars series 41st century humanity has reached the point where people have the power to transform themselves into all sort of nifty things, up to and including sentient clouds of nanites.
-Which must have been a lot of fun... right up until the point where somebody turns off all the power.
+In the opening of John Ringo's Council Wars series 41st century humanity has reached the point where people have the power to transform themselves into all sorts of nifty things, up to and including sentient clouds of nanites.
+Which must have been a lot of fun... right up to the point where somebody turns off all the power.

 In Ringo's Legacy of the Aldenata, the Galactic economy is based primarily on control of nanomachines used to build material from the atomic level up.
 With the new threat introduced in The Eye of the Storm, Mike O'Neal, Jr kicks this in the head, thanks to Darhel interference with the human forces supposedly defending against hostiles making them varying degrees of useless.